Duchess Meghan Faces More Family Drama As Samantha Markle Makes Interesting Demand

-Less than two weeks after her marriage to Prince Harry, Meghan Markle appears to be dealing with another dose of family-related drama, as her half-sister, Samantha Markle, was roasted online after she supported a rather controversial cause — demanding that English Defence League (EDL) founder Tommy Robinson be freed, due to his being a “political prisoner.”
+Less than two weeks after her marriage to Prince Harry, Meghan Markle appears to be dealing with another dose of family-related drama, as her half-sister, Samantha Markle, was roasted online after she supported a rather controversial cause — demanding that English Defence League (EDL) founder Tommy Robinson be freed due to him being a “political prisoner.”

-According to a report from the Daily Mail, Samantha Markle took to social media to accuse the United Kingdom of remaining in the “dark ages,” and share a petition calling for Robinson to be freed from prison.
-Last Friday, BBC News wrote that the far-right activist, whose real name is Stephen Christopher Yaxley-Lennon, was sentenced to 13 months in jail for contempt of court, after he allegedly used Facebook Live to film himself and a group of people outside Leeds Crown Court, a stunt that reportedly put a major trial’s integrity at risk.
+According to a report from the Daily Mail, Samantha Markle took to social media to accuse the United Kingdom of remaining in the “dark ages” and share a petition calling for Robinson to be freed from prison.
+Last Friday, BBC News wrote that the far-right activist, whose real name is Stephen Christopher Yaxley-Lennon, was sentenced to 13 months in jail for contempt of court after he allegedly used Facebook Live to film himself and a group of people outside Leeds Crown Court, a stunt that reportedly put a major trial’s integrity at risk.

 The Daily Mail noted that Robinson’s jail sentence attracted the attention of a lot of American far-right activists, many of whom hatched conspiracy theories linking his imprisonment to a “plot to silence the far-right.”
-Apparently, one of those supporters is Samantha Markle, the older half-sister of Duchess Meghan, who stepped up in Tommy Robinson’s defense, and reportedly got criticized online as someone who was “ignorant” of the concept of freedom of speech.
+Apparently, one of those supporters is Samantha Markle, the older half-sister of Duchess Meghan, who stepped up in Tommy Robinson’s defense and reportedly got criticized online as someone who was “ignorant” of the concept of freedom of speech.

 “Maybe you should pay attention to the mess in your country before you trying to change another country you have no deep understanding of or even live in,” wrote one Twitter user, as quoted by the Daily Mail.